KSP-KOS/KOS/doc/source/bindings.rst

   docking port is selected as the target, it will be the corresponding part.
   If set to a string, it will assume the string is the name of a vessel being targeted and set it to a vessel by that name.
 For best results set it to Body("some name") or Vessel("some name") explicitly.
-This will throw an exception if called from a vessel other than the active vessel, as limitations in how KSP sets the target vessel limit the implementation to working with only the active vessel.
+It will throw an exception if changed from a vessel other than the active vessel, as limitations in how KSP sets the target vessel limit the implementation to working with only the active vessel.
+The value can always be retrieved but changed only from active vessel.

 .. _hastarget: